Crispy Beef Chimichangas (Oven Method)

-Who loves crispy chimichangas topped with tons of pico and sour cream?
+Who loves chimichangas with tons of pico and sour cream?
 Everyone.
 Who wants to deep fry them on a random Tuesday?
-No?
-Well, these baked beef chimichangas will give you that crispy outside without all the mess.
-I started making these when taco night was getting a little boring, and I needed something a little different.
-Now, it’s part of my easy dinner recipes list.
+No one.
+Well, these will give you that crispy outside without all the mess.
 Make sure you brush the oil on top before baking.
 It makes all the difference.

 Ingredients